 That’s really hard for me to judge.
 I feel I’m so close to the video that I’ve lost all objectivity!
 I can tell you that it was one of the top 5 videos Hallmark released in 2015.
 I hope this means that many, many animal lovers saw something in it that resonated with them.

-Finally, Do you have any other blog posts that celebrate your video skills that we can see on your blog?
+Finally, Do you have any blog posts that celebrate your video skills to show us?